-Neither we, the trust, the sponsor, the originator nor any other party to the securitization transaction described in this Offering Document is required, or intends, to retain an economic interest in such transaction, or to take any other action with regard to such transaction, in a manner prescribed or contemplated by Regulation (EU) 2017/2402, as it forms part of UK domestic law by virtue of the EUWA and as amended (including by the Securitisation (Amendment) (EU Exit) Regulations 2019) (the "UK Securitization Regulation") and any applicable technical standards and guidance (together with the UK Securitization Regulation, the "UK Securitization Rules").
-See "Plan of Distribution-EU and UK Risk Retention Requirements" in this prospectus for more information.
+Neither we, the trust, the sponsor, the originator nor any other party to the securitization transaction described in this Offering Document is required, or intends, to retain an economic interest in such transaction, or to take any other action with regard to such transaction, in a manner prescribed or contemplated by Regulation (EU) 2017/2402, as it forms part of UK domestic law by virtue of the EUWA and as amended (including by the Securitization (Amendment) (EU Exit) Regulations 2019) (the "UK Securitization Regulation") and any applicable technical standards and guidance (together with the UK Securitization Regulation, the "UK Securitization Rules").
+See "Plan of Distribution- EU Securitization Rules and UK Securitization Rules" in this Offering Document for more information.